-This weekend we’re going to be talking about the five Buddha wisdoms, but I prefer to call them the five types of deep awareness.
-The reason why I don’t find it too accurate or helpful to call them the five types of wisdom is because everybody has these, including the worm and the cockroach, so it’s a little bit weird to say that the cockroach has five types of wisdom, isn’t it?
-So we have to ask ourselves what really is the topic here, and the topic is within the general subject matter of Buddha-nature.
+Our topic for this seminar is the five Buddha wisdoms, or as I prefer to call them, the five types of deep awareness.
+I find the term five types of wisdom to be less accurate and helpful because everybody has these, including the worm and the cockroach.
+It’s a little bit peculiar to say that a cockroach has five types of wisdom, isn’t it?
+Our topic, these five types of deep awareness, is actually contained within the general subject matter of Buddha-nature.

-Now because we have a body, speech, and mind, these are things that – whatever level we have them at – we can develop further.
-And if we develop them to the fullest, fullest possible level of evolution – if we want to look at it that way – then we will have a body, speech, and mind of a Buddha, because, after all, a Buddha also has a body, speech, and mind.
-So this is what we mean, in very general terms, when we talk about Buddha-nature.
-There are things like just the faculties of body, speech, and mind that we all have that will enable us to develop the various features of a Buddha.
-So it has nothing to do with nature.
-That word Buddha-nature is used for some reason in our Western languages.
+This is what we mean, in very general terms, when we talk about Buddha-nature.
+They are things like the faculties of body, speech and mind that we all have that will enable us to develop the various features of a Buddha.
+Buddha-nature has nothing to do with nature; yet, that terminology is used for some reason in our Western languages.

-Okay?
-We’ll go slowly, so take a few minutes – a few moments, I should say – so that we digest and have a little bit of understanding of what we mean by these Buddha-nature factors.
+Take a few moments to digest this and gain a little bit of understanding of what we mean by these Buddha-nature factors.

 What Is Mind?